cnp3/ebook/index.rst

     The development of this edition of the textbook is carried out on `https://github.com/CNP3/ebook <https://github.com/CNP3/ebook>`_

     The source code of the entire textbook is written in `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ and uses several `sphinx <http://sphinx.pocoo.org>`_ features.
-You can browse it from `github <https://github.com/CNP3/ebook/tree/master>`_
+You can browse these sources from `github <https://github.com/CNP3/ebook/tree/master>`_

+    You can access a demo version of the e-book from `http://beta.computer-networking.info <http://beta.computer-networking.info>`_

 .. _toc: